 - Developments at risk of surface water flooding(Drainage Assessments)

-Speak directly with one of our Flood Risk Assessment team today.
+Speak directly with a member of our team today.

 What is a Flood Risk Assessment Northern Ireland (FRA)?

 Local Planning Authorities may ask for a Flood Risk Assessment (FRA) to be carried out on your site before development is allowed to go ahead if they deem your site to be at risk of flooding or likely to increase the risk of flooding to surrounding areas.
 These Flood Risk Assessments Northern Ireland may require a desktop assessment, computer modelling or a mix of both to accurately assess your site’s risk of flooding.

 Across Northern Ireland, most major watercourses have been ‘Modelled in Detail’ by DfI Rivers Agency in urban areas, meaning Flood Risk Assessments in Northern Ireland urban areas, especially Greater Belfast, can normally be conducted by a simple desktop assessment.
 Outside of these areas, unique modelling of sites is usually required.

 OSM Environmental Consulting tailor Flood Risk Assessments to the needs of each site, never tacking on unnecessary works for our clients.
 If modelling is required as part of a Flood Risk Assessment Northern Ireland, OSM carry out this work in-house using Rivers Agency recognised software and industry-leading modelling techniques.
 The Flood Risk Assessment team at OSM have extensive experience in Flood Risk modelling in a range of settings, including culverts, bridges, weirs and engineered watercourses.

 All works are undertaken on a strictly confidential basis.
 If you would like any further information on our Flood Risk Assessment services, please do not hesitate to contact us.

 Types of Flood Risk Assessment in Northern Ireland